דלג לתוכן הראשי

 • Social communication (responding to human cues)

-1. Blood levels of IGF-1 in dogs aged 10-13, across a range of body sizes
+1. Blood levels of IGF-1 in the dogs over time

-3. The link between the two: Do specific IGF-1 levels predict brain aging, independent of size?
+3. The connection between the two: Do specific IGF-1 levels predict brain aging, independent of size?

 Why Is This Interesting for Humans?

-1. People with low IGF-1 levels live longer: Super-centenarians (over age 100) tend to carry genetic mutations that lower IGF-1
+1. People with low levels of IGF-1 tend to live longer: Super-centenarians (over age 100) tend to carry genetic mutations in the IGF-1 receptor that weaken its signal

-2. But they also tend to have cognitive issues: Very low IGF-1 levels are linked to dementia
+2. But too-low levels harm the brain: Very low levels of IGF-1 are linked to dementia and cognitive decline

 3. The catch: balance is needed.
-Both too high and too low are problematic
+Both too high (cancer risk and shortened lifespan) and too low (brain risk) are problematic.
+There is likely an optimal range in the shape of a U-curve

-This is what scientists call antagonistic pleiotropy: genes that help you in youth (e.g., physical growth) harm you in old age (cancer, accelerated aging).
-IGF-1 is a classic example.
+This is what scientists call antagonistic pleiotropy: genes that help you in youth (e.g., physical growth) may harm you in old age (cancer, accelerated aging).
+IGF-1 is a classic example, and this is precisely the dilemma: what extends the body's life may harm the brain, and vice versa.
+This is also what makes the dog story so relevant; the hormone is not universally "good" or "bad," but tissue-dependent and age-dependent.

 Differences Between Dogs and Humans

-Although dogs are useful as a model, there are important differences:
+Although dogs are useful as a model, there are important differences to keep in mind:

-• Selective breeding: Dogs were selected by humans, humans evolved naturally
+• Selective breeding: Dog sizes were determined by humans, while humans evolved naturally

 Experimental Treatment: GHRH for Old Dogs

-In addition to SIGNAL, there is an interesting study published in Frontiers in Veterinary Science in 2025: treating old dogs with GHRH (Growth Hormone Releasing Hormone) using plasmid DNA and electroporation injection.
-The experimental dogs showed:
+In a separate but related research direction, a study published in Frontiers in Veterinary Science in 2025 (Ryu and colleagues) examined treatment in healthy old dogs using GHRH (Growth Hormone Releasing Hormone).
+The treatment was administered via plasmid DNA and injection with electroporation.
+The treated dogs showed:

 The Big Question: Balance

-So high IGF-1 shortens life, but low GH/IGF-1 harms the brain.
-What is optimal?
-That's exactly what SIGNAL and other studies are trying to solve.
+So, high IGF-1 throughout life shortens lifespan, but too-low GH/IGF-1 axis harms the brain and muscle.
+What is the optimum?
+This is precisely what SIGNAL and additional studies are trying to solve.

 What Can You Do?

-• Avoid excessive red meat consumption: Linked to high IGF-1 and cancer risk
+• Avoiding excessive red meat consumption: Linked to high IGF-1 and health risk

-• Intermittent fasting: Lowers IGF-1 for periods, which may be beneficial
+• Intermittent fasting: May lower IGF-1 for periods, which is being studied as beneficial

 The Bottom Line